skyv04/drafted-blog-posts/cyclecloud-flex-ib-webui/index.md

 Replace `<vmss_name>` with the desired name for your VMSS and `<rg_name>` with the name of the resource group containing your CycleCloud cluster resources.

 ## Section 2.2 - Set Up Additional Settings in WebUI

-Now, let's configure the HTC (Heterogeneous Compute) partition using the WebUI of your deployed CycleCloud cluster.
+Now, let's configure the HTC (High Throughput Compute) partition using the WebUI of your deployed CycleCloud cluster.
 Follow these steps:

 1 - Log in to your Azure portal and navigate to your CycleCloud cluster deployment.